Gigg Lane: Capacity and crowd records

 Development of the ground over many years increased its capacity to around 32,000 before the Second World War.
 Anticipating a full house for the FA Cup third round tie against neighbouring Bolton Wanderers on 9 January 1960, the club installed additional crush barriers in the Manchester Road End.
 This raised the capacity to 35,000 and, as expected, the ground was full for the cup tie; the crowd that day remains the ground record.
 The tie ended 1–1 and Bury lost the replay 4–2 after extra time.
 Gigg Lane's record crowd for a Football League game is 34,386 at a Second Division (tier two) match against Blackpool on 1 January 1937, which Blackpool won 3–2.
 The highest all-seater attendance at Gigg Lane was recorded on 26 December 1999 when a crowd of 9,115 watched a Second Division (tier three) match against Burnley.

+In April 2025, Bury FC pulled in 8,719 supporters at Gigg Lane for a 9th-tier North West Counties League match against Burscough.
+That crowd confirmed the league title and promotion.
+It broke all previous NWCFL attendance records by an astronomical figure.

 Gigg Lane's lowest crowd for a competitive first team game is 461 at a Football League Trophy tie against Tranmere Rovers on 26 February 1986.
 The ground's lowest Football League crowd is 1,096 at a Fourth Division match against Northampton Town on 5 May 1984.